 What exactly constitutes ice cream?
 Is gelato ice cream?
 Is frozen yogurt ice cream?
 Is sorbet ice cream?
 In order to be considered ice cream, there must at least 10% milkfat present.
 Any ice cream substitute that doesn't contain at least 10% milkfat must be called an “iced dessert.”
 So the answer to the last three questions are no, no and no.

 Brain freeze.
 We’ve all experienced it at some point in our ice cream eating lives and it does not feel good.
 Brain freeze, or ice cream headaches, happen when the coldness of the ice cream hits the temperature sensors on the roof of your mouth.
 Before your body has time to process the sensation, your nerves send pain receptors to your brain signaling heat loss.
 The quickest and easiest way to get rid of brain freeze is to cover the roof of your mouth as quickly as you can with your tongue to warm up those sensors and tell your brain you’re fine, you’re just enjoying a deliciously creamy, ice cold treat.

-Pick up everything you need for fall feasts and more with quick and convenient Curbside Pickup and Delivery.
+Pick up everything you need for holiday feasts and more with quick and convenient Curbside Pickup and Delivery.